A Scene-aware Models Adaptation Scheme for Cross-scene Online Inference on Mobile Devices: Introduction

 To address the OMI problem, however, is demanding for two reasons as follows.
 First, given that mobile devices constantly experience scene changes while moving (\emph{e.g.}, due to various lighting conditions, weather conditions, and viewing angles), the output of DNNs should remain reliable and accurate.
 Training a statistical learning DNN on a given dataset, as in normal deep learning paradigm, becomes difficult to guarantee the robustness, interpretability and correctness of the output of the statistical learning models when data samples are \emph{out-of-distribution} (OOD) \cite{chen2019edge}.
 Second, the response time for model inference should satisfy a rigid delay budget to support real-time interactions with these devices.
 As mobile devices are resource-constrained in terms of computation, storage and energy, they cannot handle large DNNs.
 Though it would be beneficial to offload a part of or even entire inference tasks to a remote cloud, unstable communication between mobile devices and the cloud may lead to unpredictable delay.

 In the literature, much effort has been made to improve DNN model inference accuracy on mobile devices but in static scenarios.
 One main branch aims to develop DNNs specially designed for mobile devices~\cite{howard2017mobilenets, zhang2018shufflenet, sanh2019distilbert, jiao2019tinybert} or to compress (\emph{e.g.}, via model pruning and quantization) existing DNNs to match the computing capability of a mobile device~\cite{han2015learning, wang2020pruning}.
 Such schemes ensure real-time model inference at the expense of compromised accuracy, especially when dealing with OOD data samples.
+Moreover, even without considering the limited resources of mobile devices, it is also difficult to find a satisfactory neural network capable of stable inference on OOD samples for some complex tasks such as mobile decision making \cite{zheng2022leon, zheng2020contextual}.
 Another branch is to divide DNNs and perform collaborative inference on both edge devices and the cloud~\cite{hu2019dynamic, kang2017neurosurgeon, fang2019teamnet}, or to transmit compressed sensory data to the cloud for data recovery and model inference~\cite{Liu2019, zhang2021elf}.
 These approaches need coordination with the cloud for each inference, leading to unpredictable inference delays when the communication link is unstable or disconnected.
 As a result, to the best of our knowledge, there is no successful solution to the OMI problem yet.

 \textbf{Our approach.} We propose \emph{Anole}, which enables online model inference on mobile devices in dynamic scenes.
 We have the insight that a compressed DNN targeted for a particular scene (\emph{i.e.}, data distribution) can achieve comparable inference accuracy provided by a fully-fledged large DNN.
 The core idea of Anole is to first establish a colony of compressed scene-specific DNNs, and then adaptively select the model best suiting the current test sample for online inference.
 To this end, it is essential to identify scenes from the perspective of DNN models.
 We design a weakly-supervised scene representation learning scheme by combining both human heuristics and feature similarity in separating scenes.
 After that, for each identified scene, an individual compressed DNN model can be trained.
 Furthermore, we train a model classifier to predict the best-fit compressed DNN models for use during online inference.
 As a result, compelling prediction accuracy can be achieved on mobile devices by actively recruiting most capable compressed models, without any intervention with the cloud.